 The motion is being introduced under Article 94-C of the Constitution.

-The Opposition’s grievances against Birla include disallowing Leader of Opposition Rahul Gandhi from speaking during the Motion of Thanks to the President’s address, and failing to take action against BJP MP Nishikant Dubey for making unfounded charges against women MPs of the Congress.
-The Opposition also accused Birla of providing special privileges to certain Treasury Bench MPs.
+The Opposition’s grievances against Birla include disallowing Leader of Opposition Rahul Gandhi from speaking during the Motion of Thanks to the President’s address, and failing to take action against BJP MP Nishikant Dubey.
+Additionally, they accused Birla of making unfounded charges against women MPs of the Congress and providing special privileges to certain Treasury Bench MPs.

 Another key issue raised is the suspension of eight Opposition MPs for the entire session, which has been cited as a further reason for the move against the Speaker.